Yasashari/C4-contest/ReserveQA&G.md

-## Internal and private functions should have an underscore prefix with mixedCase(Naming convention)
+## Internal and private functions should have an underscore prefix with mixedCase(Naming convention).
+Internal and private variable with same convention.
 Affected Source Code
 Total instances :